michain97/Line_and-crack_Detection-/README.md

 Crack Detection Dataset:
 https://drive.google.com/file/d/1YynE4aZTxJmMMS-vLeQnY9mewjULGHBs/view?usp=sharing

-# Lane Detection steps (No data set needed for this algorithm, as it is pretrained)
+# Lane Detection steps:
+No data set needed for executing this algorithm, as it is pretrained

 - Make sure you have a GPU GeForce GTX 1060 or later
 - Download Jupyter Notebook (Latest Version)